Showing posts with label Kummacon. Show all posts

 Entrance information table.

 One thing that I noticed upon entering the building was the absence of cosplayers.
-There were a few from Genshin Impact and a handful of others that I didn't recognize but most visitors seemed to be in casual gear or alternate fashion.
+There were a few from Genshin Impact and a handful of others that I didn't recognize but most visitors seemed to be in casual gear or alternative fashion.
 That or I didn't realize that it was a cosplay. ^^" But then again, small cons in the north usually don't have a lot of people in cosplay in general (totally guilty of this myself, I don't feel like it's worth the effort to dress up) as there's more of "chill with friends" vibes dominating the mood.

 View from the entrance towards the main area.